-Use of Initial Access Brokers by Ransomware Groups
+The use of Initial Access Brokers (IABs) by ransomware groups

 Access brokers can either find vulnerable systems massively scanning networks for known vulnerabilities on remote systems, or purchase access to compromised accounts on stores like the infamous Genesis Market and then, resell them on underground forums.
 Since 2020, there has been a huge increase in the sale of network accesses likely driven by two factors: the situation of forced remote workforce caused by the COVID-19 pandemic, and the rise of ransomware attacks.

 The rise of Ransomware-as-a-Service (RaaS) groups and trends like double-extorsion –threatening the company publishing confidential data – have made network accesses a key valuable asset.
 In fact, researchers detected that ransomware groups like Ragnarok, DoppelPaymer, Nefilim, Maze, and Sodinokibi have leveraged different vulnerabilities, for instance the Citrix Application Delivery Controller (ADC) vulnerability (CVE-2019-19781), to gain initial access to networks.